 - RabbitMQ: an open-source message broker in Erlang supporting multiple protocols, languages, and platforms.

 - RabbitMQ offers reliability, flexible routing, multiple exchange types, and easy deployment for enhanced messaging systems.

 - RabbitMQ drawbacks: overly technical, limited queue visibility, and unclear error messages.

 What is a Message Queue?

-Before we can dive into what RabbitMQ is, we first need to understand what a message queue is and how it works.
+Before exploring RabbitMQ and its use cases, we first need to understand what a message queue is and how it works.
 Message queuing makes it possible for different software applications that don’t have built-in integrations to connect and exchange information.

 A message queue is made up of a producer, a broker (the message queue software), and a consumer.
 Producers are client applications that create messages that are delivered to the broker.
 The broker stores the messages and waits for the consumer to connect to it and retrieve the messages.

 To illustrate this, we’ll use the example of a web application that lets users to submit information to a website, processes the information, and generates a PDF that is sent back to the user.
 The web application will be the producer that creates a “Process PDF” message and send it to the broker which places it into a queue.
 The consumer then takes the message from the queue and processes the PDF.
 While the messages are waiting in the queue and when the PDFs are being processed, the producer continues to queue up new messages.
 This message queue can be used used to scale the PDF generating process by adding more consumers to process the PDFs.